Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 This depends entirely on how fast you need the money.

-If it’s an emergency and you need funds in less than three months or your business will not survive, then the long SBA loan approval time will probably be a dealbreaker.
-Instead, you should seek out an alternative loan—such as an online short-term loan.
+If it’s an emergency and you need funds in less than three months, or your business will not survive, then the long SBA loan approval time will probably be a dealbreaker.
+Instead, you should seek out an alternative loan—such as a short-term loan.
 However, if you can reasonably wait up to a few months to get funded, then it is absolutely worth waiting for an SBA loan.
 You won’t be able to get as good of a rate outside of the SBA.

 Two Ways To Get An SBA Loan If You Need Cash Now

 Of course, a speedy SBA loan approval time is never a guarantee, even if you do have all your documents in order.
-If you truly need to know your funds will be here sooner than later, you can check out these resources for small business owners:
+If you truly need to know your funds will be here sooner than later, you can check out the following resources for small business owners.

 Apply For An SBA Loan Online Through SmartBiz

 SmartBiz is an online resource that uses technology to speed up the SBA loan application process so that you receive your SBA loan in about two to six weeks from application to funding.
 You can think of it as a hybrid online loan/SBA loan.
 By applying online, much of the cost, time, effort, and paperwork of the traditional SBA loan application process are eliminated.
-SmartBiz can help you determine if you have a good chance of qualifying for a loan before you fill out a full application, saving even more time.
-However, SmartBiz currently only offers loans for debt refinancing, working capital, and commercial real estate needs, so if you are looking for a different type of SBA loan, you’ll have to look somewhere else.
-Read our SmartBiz review to learn more.
+SmartBiz can also help you determine if you have a good chance of qualifying for a loan before you fill out a full application, saving even more time.

 Get A Bridge Loan

 A bridge loan is a transitory, short-term loan that your small business can use until all of your needed funding comes in from other sources.
-If you’re looking for a temporary bridge loan (without a prepayment penalty), check out our favorite small business loan providers for this year.
+If you’re looking for a temporary bridge loan (without a prepayment penalty), check out the best small business loans based on our research.

 You went through the entire SBA loan process, from application to underwriting, and your loan has finally been approved.
 So how long does it take to get the SBA loan once it’s approved?
 Your SBA loan should hit your bank account about five days after approval.
 (For comparison, PPP loans took up to 10 days.)

-SBA Loan Approval Time & Process: Key Takeaways
+The Bottom Line On SBA Loan Approval Time & Disbursement Process

-If you need a faster small business loan than what the SBA can provide, some other options to consider might include online business loans for bad credit or an online line of credit.
+If you need a faster small business loan than what the SBA can provide, some other options to consider might include business loans for bad credit or a business line of credit.